XVilka/ibx/README.md

 ### Examples

-This simple program will connect to the IB Gateway running on localhost and retrieve the last price for a given stock symbol:
+This simple program will connect to the IB Gateway running on localhost and retrieve the closing price for a given stock symbol:

     :::ocaml
     open Core.Std